 In order for our government to function with legitimacy, Americans must trust in the accuracy of our elections.
 The issue of modernizing election administration continues to be a perennial topic here in New York.
-In our pursuit of a truly inclusive democracy, the lack of access to the ballot that so many of New Yorkers continue to face is unacceptable.

-- Upgrade Poll Workers Recruitment, Training and Websites: The State should implement tactics with the specific intention of recruiting new poll workers.
+- Upgrade Poll Worker Recruitment, Training and Websites: The State should implement tactics with the specific intention of recruiting new poll workers.
 Pursuant to the 2010 law allowing split shifts for poll workers, boards of elections should utilize flexible scheduling in order to employ more workers on election days to maintain high standards in poll worker performance.
 Additionally, county boards of elections should create and maintain websites for year-round election information.